Until All Have Heard

 As a church, we are called to be a part of the Great Commission: to make disciples of all nations.

-Missions: as a common buzzword today, it can be hard to define.
+Missions: as a common buzzword today, can be hard to define.
 If you polled 10 people right now on how they define missions, you’ll likely get 11 different responses!
-Is it evangelism, feeding the poor, or translating the Bible?
+Is it evangelism, feeding the poor, business as mission, or translating the Bible?
 Does it happen across the ocean?
 Does it happen across the street?
-Is it applicable for only those who are sent out to do it, or is it the call of every Christian?
-Some advocate for the extremes—missions is all or nothing.
+Is it applicable for only those who are sent out to do cross-cultural missions in different nations, or is it the call of every Christian?
+Some advocate for the extremes, “missions is all or nothing!”

-At Hope, we think that all believers are sent and should be “on mission”; however, for clarity of terms, we use “missions” to describe those who are pursuing being “on mission” in a cross-cultural manner.
+At Hope Community Church, we think that all believers are sent and should be “on mission”; however, for clarity of terms, we use the word “missions” to describe those who are pursuing being “on mission” in a cross-cultural manner.

 Going to the Nations